jtkovacs/jtkovacs.github.io/refs/notes/data-viz.md

 See also [notes on graphic design.](https://jtkovacs.github.io/refs/graphics-viz.html)

-## Edward Tufte

-Trust the eye as a tool that extracts patterns from complex data.
-Provide viewers with dense information in high-resolution; maximize information, minimize clutter.
+My summary of Edward Tufte's approach: _Trust the eye as a tool that extracts patterns from complex data.
+Provide viewers with dense information in high-resolution; maximize information, minimize clutter._

+Tufte's principles of analytic design (2006, pp. 225-239):

+- **Grand principle:** "The principles of analytic design are derived from the principles of [analytic thinking;"](management.html#analytic-thinking) he does not cite a source for these deeper principles
+- "Show comparisons, contrasts, differences" (in the data itself, and versus meaningful external benchmarks)
+- "Show causality, mechanism, structure, explanation, process"
+- "Show multivariate data"
+- "Completely integrate [i.e., do not artificially separate] words, numbers, images, diagrams"
+- "Thoroughly document [i.e., provide metadata for] the evidence [i.e., the data vizualization, rechristened to illuminate its essential purpose]" --- in terms of: title, author, sponsors, sources, measurement scales
+- "Attend to quality, relevance, and integrity of content"; when necessary, seek out better content (don't use gimmicks)